 The primary law that affects unpaid carers in Scotland is called the Carers (Scotland) Act.
 It has been implemented since April 2018 and replaces previous legislation that supports unpaid carers.
 The Act makes it simpler for unpaid carers to be identified as needing support with their caring role, and makes getting this support easier too.

 Carers’ assessments have been replaced in Scotland by Adult Carer Support Plans (for adults) and Young Carer Statements (for young carers under 18).
 Both of these focus more on how the caring role is affecting the person, rather than the number of hours spent caring.

-The Act specifies that there must be certain things included in support planning for carers, such as emergency and future planning, the carer’s personal outcomes, how much care the carer is willing and able to provide, and whether any support could include a break from caring.
+The Act specifies that there must be certain things included in support planning for unpaid carers, such as emergency and future planning, the unpaid carer’s personal outcomes, how much care the unpaid carer is willing and able to provide, and whether any support could include a break from caring.